-7.3.2.
 Information Memorandum (IM)

-7.3.2.0.
-Each Bidder that has entered into a Confidentiality Agreement and provided satisfactory confirmation in respect of conflicts of interest will be granted access (on the Portal) to the IM prepared in respect of each of the relevant Qualifying Projects.
+7.10 Each Bidder that has entered into a Confidentiality Agreement and provided satisfactory confirmation in respect of conflicts of interest will be granted access (on the Portal) to the IM prepared in respect of each of the relevant Qualifying Projects.
 The IMs are based on content provided by the relevant developer.

-7.3.3.
 Project-Specific Transfer Agreements

-7.3.3.0.
-Developers will prepare project-specific Transfer Agreements.
-Provided Ofgem is satisfied that the project-specific Transfer Agreement is sufficiently advanced at that time, Ofgem intends to make it available in addition to the PQ Document.
+7.11 Developers will prepare project-specific Transfer Agreements.
+Provided Ofgem is satisfied that the project-specific Transfer Agreement is sufficiently advanced at that time, Ofgem intends to make it available in addition to the PQ Document or EPQ Document, as applicable.
 Project-specific Transfer Agreements will only be made available to those Bidders that have submitted the relevant signed Confidentiality Agreement and satisfactory confirmation in respect of conflicts of interest to Ofgem, as described above.
 Further guidance on developing the transfer agreement is provided in section 13.

-7.4.
 Bidder Clarifications

-7.4.1.
-If a party who intends to make a PQ Submission requires clarification in relation to any aspect of the PQ Document, it may submit a clarification request to Ofgem via the Portal.
+7.12 If a party who intends to make a PQ Submission or EPQ Submission requires clarification in relation to any aspect of the PQ Document or EPQ Document, it may submit a clarification request to Ofgem via the Portal.

-7.5.
 PQ Submission

-- 7.5.1.
-The PQ document for a tender round will contain instructions on how and in what form Bidders should complete and submit the questionnaire for any Qualifying Project(s) they wish to bid for. - 7.5.2.
-Bidders must make their completed PQ Submissions by the stated deadline, in accordance with the detailed instructions set out in the
+- 7.13 The PQ Document or EPQ Document for a Tender Round will contain instructions on how and in what form Bidders should complete and submit the questionnaire for any Qualifying Project(s) they wish to bid for. - 7.14 Bidders must make their completed PQ Submissions or EPQ Submissions by the stated deadline, in accordance with the detailed instructions set out in the PQ Document or EPQ Document resectively.

-PQ Document.
 Any Bidders who fail to submit a completed questionnaire shall be deemed to have not partaken fully in that Tender Exercise.

-7.6.
-Ofgem Clarifications of PQ Submissions
+Ofgem Clarifications of PQ or EPQ Submissions

-7.6.1.
-Ofgem may ask Bidders to clarify their PQ Submissions.
+7.15 Ofgem may ask Bidders to clarify their PQ Submissions or EPQ Submissions.
 Bidders must respond within the timescale specified in the clarification request.

-7.7.
-Evaluation of PQ Submissions
+Evaluation of PQ or EPQ Submissions

-- 7.7.1.
-Ofgem will evaluate each completed PQ Submission in accordance with the evaluation criteria and process set out in the PQ Document in order to determine the shortlist of Bidders that will be invited to participate in the ITT Stage. - 7.7.2.
-Ofgem may decline to consider a PQ Submission where Ofgem determines that it does not comply in any material respect with the requirements specified in the PQ Document.
+- 7.16 Ofgem will evaluate each completed PQ Submission or EPQ Submission in accordance with the evaluation criteria and process set out in the PQ Document or EPQ Document respectively in order to determine the shortlist of Bidders that will be invited to participate in the ITT Stage up to the relevant maximum number.
+These shortlisted Qualifying Bidders will be passported into the ITT Stage for the relevant Qualifying Projects. - 7.17 Ofgem may decline to consider a PQ Submission or EPQ Submission where Ofgem determines that it does not comply in any material respect with the requirements specified in the PQ Document or EPQ Document respectively.